GB127/SJ-rando/README.md

                     8 => 130
                 -> 64 is vanilla.
             - All the others acceleration of the distribution are adjusted with the same ratio of vanilla max accel vs. randomized max accel.
+    -> Item randomizer: Currently, there is no logic.

+        -> No logic : Randomizes items without regarding of items warps proximity -> Logic : Make sure there is at least one "items warp" per arbritrary groups.
+        -> The timer for that warp that leads to the middle section is disabled, regardless of logic.
+        -> There is a check for the planet 2 to ensure you can at least reach the middle section in case the golden ship warp is in that section.
+This check is present regardless of logic

 # ACKNOLEDGEMENTS: